 Physical therapy can provide strengthening and conditioning of a joint to compensate for an injury.
 Physical therapists often provide varying modalities for treatment of injuries, including assisted stretching, massage and strengthening.
 Physical therapy is also a useful tool in retraining a joint after surgery.
 It is highly effective in facilitating an athlete to return to sport in a safe manner.

 Dr. Domb and his team are highly trained in ultrasound-guided injections.
 These procedures are performed in the office at the time of your visit.
 The ultrasound machine assists Dr. Domb and his Physician Assistants to safely place injectable medications into the joint.
 Knee injection options include:

 - Cortisone: A combination of steroid medication and local anesthetic to provide pain relief and decrease inflammation caused by intra-articular injury or arthritis.
 A patient can have a cortisone injection every 3-4 months.

 - Synvisc: Synvisc is considered a viscosupplementation, indicated for patients who have failed conservative management of osteoarthritis.
 The injection consists of purified animal cartilage designed to act as a lubricant to the joint.
 Synvisc can be given once every 6 months.

 Platelet Rich Plasma (PRP)

-PRP is an injection of your own platelets & growth factors, similar to stem cell treatment, extracted from your blood.
+PRP is an injection of your own platelets & growth factors, similar to orthobiologics treatment, extracted from your blood.
 The blood draw & injection are done at the same office visit, an outpatient clinical procedure.